dvargas2013/MainPythons/README.md

 **TEST** - run the hidden done.test module

 ## Number.py
+**nth_remainder** - the nth remainder in the process of long division
+**decimal_length** - gives the location and length of the repeating portion of the decimal expansion
+**get_repeat** - application of the previous two functions to get the repeating portion of the decimal expansion
 **parse_number** - convert to int or float (prefers ints)
 **simplifyRadical** - simplifies radicals
 **pythagoreanTriplets** - gets pythagorean triplet integer (comes with helper function pyTrip)